 Employment Outlook for Database Management Graduates

 Due to high industry growth projections and a steady demand for qualified professionals, the employment outlook for computing and information technology professions is relatively high.
-A recent survey from Georgetown University's Center on Education and the Workforce (CEW) found that college graduates with bachelor's degrees in 'computers, statistics and mathematics' fields face an unemployment rate of 4.3% after a few years in the workforce; by comparison, the national unemployment rate for all occupations is currently set at 4.9%.
+The BLS shows that graduates with a bachelor's degree have an unemployment rate of 2.2%; by comparison, the national unemployment rate for all occupations is currently set at 3.5%.

 Earning a Living